Burger & Lobster in the Flatiron District of New York City

 Conclusion

 Whether you choose the burger, lobster roll, or whole lobster, you can’t go wrong for $20.
-Next time I think I wil try out the whole lobster.
-Sounds crazy that you can get a 1.5 pound whole lobster in the middle of Manhattan for only 20 bucks.
+Next time, I’ll try the entire lobster.
+I can’t believe I can get a 1.5-pound whole lobster in the middle of Manhattan for only 20 bucks.

-The lobster roll, packed with cool chunks of tender lobster, surpassed all of my expectations.
+The lobster roll, packed with cool chunks of tender lobster, surpassed all my expectations.

-With that said, I can easily recommend Burger & Lobster for the food, drinks, decor, and casual ambiance.
+I recommend Burger & Lobster for its food, drinks, décor, and casual ambiance.

 Pros